|Screen Shots||:||gDEBugger GL|

-The Graphic Memory Analysis viewer displays information about graphic memory leaks and graphic memory allocated objects.
-With the Graphic Objects Application Tree view you can browse the allocated objects quickly by their render context and type.
-The objects' details can be viewed in the Graphic Object Details list as well as the Properties view.
+The Memory Analysis viewer displays information about OpenCL memory leaks and OpenCL allocated objects' memory.
+With the Objects Tree view you can browse the allocated objects quickly by their context and type.
+The objects' details can be viewed in the Object Details list as well as the Properties view.

-The Statistics and Redundant Function Calls viewer displays an in-depth statistical analysis of your application's OpenGL usage.
+The OpenCL Statistics viewer displays an in-depth statistical analysis of your application's OpenCL usage.

 The Source Code Viewer displays a call stack frame function source code file.
 Open the Source Code Viewer by double clicking on a stack frame line in the Call Stack view.
 The line where a call to the next stack frame function appears is highlighted.

 The Call Stack view displays the thread call stack that led to the function call suspending the debugged process run.
 Double clicking on a list line opens the Source Code Viewer, presenting the appropriate function call source code.

 The process events view displays events that occur during the debugged process execution: Process Created, Process Run Started, DLL Loaded, DLL Unloaded, OpenCL Error, Second Chance Exception, Breakpoint Hit, Output Debug String, etc.

 The system information dialog collects computer configuration data and OpenCL implementation details such as: OpenCL platforms, OpenCL devices, OpenCL extensions, etc.